MarcelJurtz/CryptoFolio/README.md

 Xamarin cross platform app to manage your crypto-currencies.

-## Copyright Note
+## Icons

-Icons for the Coins made by https://github.com/allienworks/cryptocoins
+Icons for the Coins made by Christopher Downer: https://github.com/cjdowner/cryptocurrency-icons